vk-cs/docs-public/docs/en/main/additionals/special/1cgrm/1cgrm-start/1cgrm-start.md

 ## Connect to app

 Remote access to the application for its administration is carried out using user accounts created in the application.
-Each user created consumes one license assigned to the application in the VK CS panel.
+Each user created consumes one license assigned to the application in the VK Cloud panel.

 The initial connection for setting up and administering the application can be performed using one license assigned to the User when creating the 1C: Timing application.
 Connection data is sent to the User's mailing address specified during registration.